13 Normal Digestion

 Small intestine and pancreas

 The small intestine works similarly across species despite dietary differences.
 The main function of the small intestine is to move nutrients from the diet into the bloodstream.
-In a herbivore, this includes the non-cellulose parts of the diet (fats, proteins, carbohydrates from grains or oils, not hay).
+In a herbivore, this includes the non-cellulose parts of the diet (fats, proteins, carbohydrates from grains or oils) rather than hay.

-Once foodstuffs enter the SI, they are mixed with enzymes and buffers from profuse pancreatic secretions and from the SI brush border.
+Once foodstuffs enter the small intestine, they are mixed with enzymes and buffers from profuse pancreatic secretions and from the small intestinal brush border.
 The enzymes (amylase, trypsin, chymotrypsin, lipase, carboxypeptidases, endopeptidases) start breaking down the food products into glucose, amino acids, free fatty acids and monoglycerides.
 Pancreatic enzymes are released in an inactive form (zymogen) and must be activated.
-Along with peptidases that can digest proteins directly, intestinal cells produce enterokinase which converts the pancreatic zymogen trypsinogen to trypsin.
+Along with peptidases that can digest proteins directly, intestinal cells produce enterokinase which converts the pancreatic trypsinogen (a zymogen) to trypsin (an active enzyme).
 Trypsin then converts other zymogens to active forms.
-The process is enhanced by calcium levels in the duodenum.
+The process is enhanced by calcium in the duodenum.
 These enzymes work on carbohydrates, fats and proteins.

 Motility and digestion